Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/pic32mzef_motion_surveillance/readme.md

 - Open the project **(pic32mzef_motion_surveillance\firmware\pic32mz_ef_curiosity_v2_freertos.X)** in MPLAB X IDE
 - Ensure "Curiosity PIC32 MZ EF 2.0" is selected as hardware tool to program/debug the application
 - Build the code and program the device by clicking on the "Make and Program Device" button in MPLAB X IDE tool bar
+- Debugging the project can be done by clicking on the “Debug Main Project” button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below

 ## Running the Surveillance application demo:
 - Perform **"Hardware Setup"** steps mentioned above, if not done already.